-In conclusion, our study underscores the need to bridge the gap between HCPs' knowledge and their preparedness for dealing with highly contagious patients.
-This can be achieved through enhanced medical training and expanded psychological support programs tailored to HCPs' needs.
+Our study underscores the need to bridge the gap between HCPs knowledge and their preparedness for dealing with highly contagious patients.
+This can be achieved through enhanced medical training and expanded psychological support programs tailored to HCP needs.
 Future research should employ qualitative methods to delve deeper into preparedness and training issues.